 To set your latency options, go to your youtube live, and in "Stream Preview", click on "SETTINGS" and in "Stream Settings", you will see these options in "Stream optimizations" section:

-Our recommendations is that you choose:
+Our recommendation is that you choose:

 Recommended setting: Low-latency

-Best for: near real-time interactivity
+Best for near real-time interactivity

 Choose this option if you want low latency with minimal viewer buffering.
-This is about a 6 second delay from your delivery until it reaches your attendees.
+This is about a 6-second delay from your delivery until it reaches your attendees.
 Again, no one notices as you are not having a direct conversation with attendees.
 You are presenting a webinar.